ArmaanMcleod/ZielClient/README.md

 Running tests can be accomplished using the Android Studio test configuration - see [this link](https://developer.android.com/studio/test/) for details.

+Unit tests and UI tests should be completed for all major pieces of functionality.

 ## Coding Style